George Downs (umpire)

-George Edward Downs (25 July 1856 – 2 April 1936) was an Australian Test cricket umpire.
+George Edward Downs (25 July 1856 – 2 April 1936) was an Australian Test cricket umpire and Australian rules footballer.

 Life and career

 Downs was born and died in North Adelaide, where he lived all his life.
 He went to school there at Whinham College.
 He worked as a carpenter and undertaker.

 Downs played senior Adelaide cricket before becoming an umpire.
 He umpired 19 first-class matches between 1892 and 1903.
 His only Test was at the Adelaide Oval in March 1892, when W. G. Grace captained England to an innings victory over Australia.

 Downs was also prominent in the early days of Australian rules football in Adelaide.
 He was one of the founders in 1874 of the Victorians team of North Adelaide, which competed in the SAFA.
 He captained them for eight seasons before the club folded at the end of the 1884 season.
 They won the premiership under his captaincy in 1877.
 He captained the Victorians against a team from Melbourne in 1877, in South Australia's first interstate football match.
 Two days later he played for a combined South Australian team against Victoria.
+In 1879 he also represented South Australia in the first intercolonial match against Victoria in Melbourne.

-He married Fanny Howard in North Adelaide in November 1881.
-He died at home in April 1936, aged 79.
+Downs married Fanny Howard in North Adelaide in November 1881.
+He died at home in Ward Street, North Adelaide, on 2 April 1936, aged 79.
 Fanny and two sons and two daughters survived him; one son predeceased him.
 Fanny died in 1954, aged 96.